 And when it comes to the actual sorting of your patterns, you can sort them by company name — for example, all Simplicity patterns together, all Butterick patterns together, all independent patterns together, etc.

 Or, you could choose to sort them by dress silhouette — that is, all skirt patterns together, all fit-and-flare dresses together, all sway dresses together, etc.

 Fabric Storage Idea

-It’s no secret (even to non sewers) that we sewists are easily seduced by fabric and more fabric…
+Finally, it’s no secret (even to non-sewers) that we sewists are easily seduced by fabric and more fabric…

 And because we are so easily seduced by fabric, it is also all too easy for our sewing space to become buried under our fabric stash.

 I recently discovered what I think is the very best way to store our beautiful lengths of fabric.
 And this is it: Wonder Hanger Max, New & Improved.

 This is a hanger on steroids!
 And do you know the best part…